trungvose/angular-tailwind-css-configuration/README.md

 If I need a `padding-left: 10px`, I can just add new class `.pl-2 { padding-left: 10px }` to `app.component.scss`.
 In real life I will use SCSS loop to generate them, but let assume I do it manually for now.

-It is convenience, but <u>Many problems</u> arise with this approach
+It is convenience, but <u>many problems</u> arise with this approach

 - How to document these comment CSS so that all the team member can use.
 - If your team member needs a style that doesn't have a corresponding class, and he add a new one that doesn't follow your team standard.
 People might not know about that.
 It might also create duplication in the future.